Printing furniture with biomaterials

 • Flax

-Benefits for you using bio materials in 3D printing
+using biomaterials in 3D printing

 You can profit of these many benefits using bio materials in 3D printing.